top of page

 Unhoused/Homelessness

 Like every growing community, Norman has a small number of unhoused/homeless individuals for a variety of reasons.
 I believe that a 24/7 shelter should be opened in the Griffin Memorial Hospital area, and once this facility is operating the 'temporary' shelter on Gray Street should close.
 This will allow those in need to get the proper help they need regardless of the time of day and help them to a path to permanent housing.
 Treatment options are important, but we have to focus on housing needs to prevent the situation from growing.
-That being said, the issue of a homeless shelter is going to a vote of the people most likely in April in the form of a Bond Proposal so my stance on this doesn't matter much as Ward 6 will get to decide directly the future of this area.
+The issue of a permanent homeless shelter is going to a vote of the people most likely in April in the form of a Bond proposal which I believe should be passed.
+Doing nothing not only has a financial cost, but a human one as well.

 Flock Cameras